prometheusresearch/baseline-codebase/src/rex.ctl/README.rst

 WSGI scripts
 ============

-For running a Rex application in production, the built-in HTTP server ``rex serve`` may not be the best choice.
+For running a RexDB application in production, the built-in HTTP server ``rex serve`` may not be the best choice.
 Instead, you can use one of the industry standard tools such as mod_wsgi_, uwsgi_, or Gunicorn_.